-Sleeping well is important for your mental wellbeing and may reduce your risk of dementia.
+Sleep is important for your mental wellbeing and it may reduce your risk of dementia.
 A good night's sleep for many people is around seven to eight hours.

 Obstructive sleep apnoea is a sleep disorder that may particularly increase a person's risk of getting dementia.
 This is because it reduces the amount of oxygen that gets to the brain.
-People who have sleep apnoea stop breathing during their sleep and then wake up suddenly.
+People who have sleep apnoea stop breathing during their sleep and then wake up with a start.
 If you have any problems sleeping well, particularly sleep apnoea, speak to your GP about getting support.